djay/covidthailand/README.md

 - see also [Positive Rate by Health District: Full Year](https://github.com/djay/covidthailand/wiki/positivity_area_unstacked_all.png)

-- *NOTE* Excludes some proactive tests (non-PCR) so actual rate would be lower
 - Source: [DMSC: Thailand Laboratory testing data](#dl-testing)

 # Vaccinations <a name="vaccinations">